jfecher/ante-website/content/blog/safe_shared_mutability.md

 ---

-## Preventing borrows when a type's shape is not stable
+## Preventing Borrows When a Type's Shape Is Not Stable

 These cases are simply marked as requiring owning references:
 ```ante